Women's World Chess Championship 2014: Fide Announces Bidding Procedure

 j) The applicant's name, signatures and authentication.

-3. In order for a proposed bid to be considered, it should be accompanied by a 6-month term bank guarantee covering the amount of prize fund (minimum 200,000 euros), the FIDE contribution (20% over and above the prize fund), 5% for the WCOC budget, 5% for the commercial rights (not including live broadcast) and 32,500 euros covering stipends of Principals as described in article 14.5 of the match regulations.
+3. In order for a proposed bid to be considered, it should be accompanied by a 6-month term bank guarantee covering 20% of the amount of prize fund (minimum 450,000 USD) and 50,000 USD in respect of other obligations.
 This guarantee should be of irrevocable form and from a bank that FIDE bankers, UBS of Switzerland, are able to confirm as acceptable.

-Alternatively to the above paragraph, a bidder can deposit in FIDE’s bank account the amount of 100,000 euros by the deadline of 29 March 2013, refundable if the bid is rejected, and the remaining payments will be finalized in the signed contract between FIDE and the organizer(s).
+Alternatively to the above paragraph, a bidder can deposit in FIDE’s bank account the amount of 140,000 USD by the deadline of 30 September 2013, refundable if the bid is rejected, and the remaining payments will be finalized in the signed contract between FIDE and the organizer(s).

-4. A bid is considered valid if it is accompanied with a non-refundable Bid Fee of 1,000 euros payable to FIDE.
+4. A bid is considered valid if it is accompanied with a non-refundable Bid Fee of 1,000 USD payable to FIDE.

 5. No bidder can propose a sponsor which shall be in conflict with the regulations of the International Olympic Committee (IOC).

 6. Τhe web agency of FIDE (CNC) reserves all rights for the live transmissions of the event and its games.
 The organiser of the event can have its own website and if the organiser wishes to implement the live transmission of the games, CNC must be consulted beforehand.